 Introducing a STEM Club with a difference...

-Unfortunately we have had to postpone this initiative due to insufficient uptake.
+Unfortunately we have had to postpone this initiative to the summer, where we will run it as a 2-3 day workshop.
 Please continue to register your interest via the application form and we will be in touch with revised dates.

 As part of the build up to our centenary in 2020, Chelmsford Science and Engineering Society (CSES), in partnership with Essex County Council (ECC) and Anglia Ruskin University (ARU), is launching an exciting new venture to support and encourage young people to consider the importance of science and technology in everyday life.